-In a unique collision of recreation and art, the Museum commissioned a two-part miniature golf course of playable works of art by local and national artists.
-This course is a reimagining of the wildly popular 1988 exhibition Par Excellence at the School of the Art Institute of Chicago.
+As highlighted by The Chicago Tribune, Chicago Parent, The Daily Herald, and others (see bottom of webpage for full press), this fully playable course by local and national artists is a reimagining of the wildly popular 1988 exhibition Par Excellence at the School of the Art Institute of Chicago.
 A public call for proposals for area artists, designers, and architects attracted diverse artists who designed holes of varying difficulty, including the museum’s Teen Art Council.
-The custom-built playable miniature golf course will be split into two exhibits: The Front 9 (Summer) and The Back 9 (Fall).
-Designed to use the museum’s galleries with COVID protocols, the two 9-hole courses will be comprised of a surprisingly varied collection of themes and forms, promising an unusual twist on a familiar pastime.
+The custom-built playable miniature golf course is split into two exhibits: The Front 9 (Summer) and The Back 9 (Fall).
+Designed to use the museum’s galleries with COVID protocols, the two 9-hole courses are comprised of a surprisingly varied collection of themes and forms, promising an unusual twist on a familiar pastime.

-The Back 9 Artists: Wesley Baker, KT Duffy, Eve Fineman, Joshua Kirsch, Annalee Koehn, Vincent Lotesto, Joshua Lowe, Jim Merz, David Quednau, and Liam Wilson & Anna Gershoni.
+The Back 9 Artists: Wesley Baker, KT Duffy, Eve Fineman, Annalee Koehn, Vincent Lotesto, Joshua Lowe, Jim Merz, Donna Piacenza, David Quednau, and Liam Wilson & Anna Gershoni.

-Advanced registration will be available for private event rentals of the fully playable mini-golf course.
+Private event rentals are available for the fully playable mini-golf course.
 This is the perfect setting for kids' birthday parties, company retreats, weddings, and more.
 Send inquiries to email@example.com

 Artist-designed golf courses are now a popular addition to many Midwest museums such as the Walker Art Center, The Sheldon, and Nelson-Atkins Museum of Art, but Par Excellence is widely believed to be the first.